bsn-si/IPEHR-gateway/progress/Milestone_1/4_Filtering/README.md

 Archetype Query Language (AQL) is a declarative query language developed specifically for expressing queries used for searching and retrieving the clinical data found in archetype-based EHRs.

+You can find a detailed description of the AQL specification on the openEHR website: <https://specifications.openehr.org/releases/QUERY/latest/AQL.html>

 Query example: Get the latest 5 abnormal blood pressure values that were recorded in a health encounter for a specific patient.

 ```